Internet in Afghanistan: Censorship

 In April 2024, the Taliban government announced plans to restrict or block access to Facebook in Afghanistan.
 The Minister of Communications, Najibullah Haqqani, stated that the ministry had completed a plan to limit or entirely block access to specific social platforms, including Facebook.

 Despite these announcements, as of August 2025, Facebook remains accessible in Afghanistan.
 However, the government's intentions to restrict or block access to the platform have raised concerns among media freedom advocates.
 The Committee to Protect Journalists (CPJ) expressed alarm over the Taliban's plans, emphasizing that such actions would further impede the free flow of information in the country.

 To circumvent potential restrictions, many Afghan internet users turn to Virtual Private Networks (VPNs).
 VPN usage has surged globally, allowing individuals to bypass internet censorship and access blocked content.

 On 15 September 2025, the Taliban’s supreme leader Hibatullah Akhundzada issued a ban on fibre-optic network and WiFi services in Afghanistan to ‘prevent immorality’, specifically in Balkh, Kandahar, Uruzgan Province, Zabul Province, and Nimruz Province, although Taliban officials intend to impose the ban nationwide.
 On 16 September, Director of Information Sediqullah Quraishi confirmed that internet connection was cut in Nangarhar.
 As stated by Taliban officials, internet access on cell phone data would still be available, although deemed unreliable and costly.
 This was followed up with a shutdown until further notice ordered by Hibatullah on 29 September, who said the internet was unnecessary and had been banned by Mullah Omar with good results.
 However, the ban was reversed on October 1, without any explanation.
+According to BBC News, cabinet ministers including Abdul Ghani Baradar, Sirajuddin Haqqani and Mullah Yaqoob gathered at the prime minister's office and managed to convince Prime Minister Hasan Akhund to turn the internet back on, leading Akhundzada to back down.